Shipping Container Storage Safety

 You may also have to add additional weight to the bottom container to ensure it can support the stacked Boxes.
 Other factors to take into consideration include the wind rating in the area, and the load bearing capacity of the ground on which the Boxes are stacked.

-If you have gone through the required steps and have received approvals to stack shipping containers on your site, you will most likely be required to use connecting devices used in the shipping industry.
+If you’ve gone through the required steps and have received approvals to stack shipping containers on your site, you will most likely be required to use connecting devices used in the shipping industry.
 These will need to be specified (type, load bearing etc.) in the permitting process.
 There are many types, such as stacking cones, twist locks, and Quick Ties that are designed and engineered to connect containers together.
 Most of our BigSteelBox Stores have connecting devices in stock that are available for sale, or we can connect you to one of our suppliers to source your own equipment.

-Storing Fuel, Chemicals & Flammable Materials
+Storing Fuel, Chemicals & Flammable Materials in a Shipping Container

 Shipping containers are ideal for the moving and storage of many types of items because they seal almost completely, which makes them weather-proof.
 And, while BigSteelBoxes come equipped with four small vents (two on each side) near the top to promote airflow and prevent issues with mold or mildew, it is not enough ventilation to safely store flammable materials, such as gas, solvents, and other chemicals.